 About the Author

-Michael Woodruff is the owner of Woodruff Media Management, a marketing/news agency in Miami, Oklahoma.
+Michael Woodruff is the owner of Woodruff Media, a marketing agency in Alma, Arkansas.
 Mike earned a certificate of Film Production from Central New Mexico Community College and a Bachelor of Science in Mass Communication from Missouri Southern State University.